 Use Cases and Benefits of Stun/Kill/Revive Features

-• Enhanced Security: These features help prevent unauthorized individuals from accessing private communications, protecting sensitive information and reducing potential security breaches.
+- Enhanced Security: The features block unauthorized access to private communications which safeguards sensitive information and minimizes security breaches.

 How the Stun/Kill/Revive Feature Works

-The process of sending stun, kill, or revive signals involves the use of a secondary, authorized device or a central dispatch system.
-These systems typically communicate with the lost or compromised radio over the air, sending specialized digital commands that the target radio receives and processes.
+Sending stun, kill, or revive signals requires either a secondary authorized device or a central dispatch system.
+These systems establish air-based communication links with lost or compromised radios to transmit specialized digital commands which radios then receive and process.

 Maximize the Potential of Your Current Radios